Multi-Factor Authentication (MFA) Statistics You Need To Know In 2024

 A compilation of the latest and relevant statistics regarding multi-factor authentication, its importance, and the wider threat landscape.

-Multi-factor authentication (MFA) is an approach to authenticating and verifying user identity using at least one method of authentication.
+Multi-Factor Authentication (MFA) is an approach to authenticating user identity that requires at least one method of verification.
 It is, in essence, a security measure that acts as an extra layer of defense, preventing illegitimate users from accessing sensitive resources.
-MFA requires users to confirm their identity to prove that they are who they say they are.
+MFA requires users to confirm their identity, proving that they are who they say they are.
 MFA is an important tool in securing user identities and is often regarded as a critical component of any company’s identity and access management policy.

 While an attacker may be able to guess (through social engineering or brute force) or steal credentials, it is significantly more difficult to steal and input biometric data or OTPs from an app.
 This prevents attackers from accessing a user’s account.
 MFA significantly enhances security and can help prevent account takeover incidents, breaches, data losses, and other account threats.

 Stolen credentials are frequently listed a main cause of security and account breaches.
-MFA, password management, and identity and access management tools can effectively secure your accounts.
+MFA, password management, and identity and access management tools can all be used to effectively secure your accounts.

 We’ve compiled some recent statistics from a range of major and influential cybersecurity sources to empower you to make smarter decisions regarding MFA and your organization.